Windows 10: Everything you need to know

 See for yourself how Windows 10 is evolving with our videos, which include news straight from major announcements, plus hands-on and review experiences from using the products.

 At Build Microsoft also introduced handheld mixed-reality controllers, which should help users navigate in their virtual spaces without cumbersome accessories.
-The controllers are still being developed, but here’s the first peek at them.
+The first controllers are just coming out, and here’s the first peek at them.